How disability services are delivered in South Australia

 - early intervention and developmental services for children and young people

-- therapy such as physiotherapy, occupational therapy, speech pathology and psychology
+- therapy, including physiotherapy, occupational therapy, speech pathology and psychology

 - clinics and other specialist community health support services.